ryo33/LWTE.js/README.md

-# lwjste
+# LWJSTE
-Light Weight JavaScript Template Engine
+It's a Light Weight JavaScript Template Engine.
+And It contains page updater with ajax.